 The Development Bank of the Philippines (DBP) is based in Manila and is the leading development bank in the Philippines.
 Its strategic objective is to influence and accelerate the country’s sustainable economic growth by providing financial resources.
 The DBP currently manages assets of 483 billion Philippine pesos (around 8 billion euros) from 114 branches nationwide.

 Since 1948 the KfW IPEX-Bank has become one of the world’s leading development banks, with the objective of improving economic, social and economic conditions at a global level.
-In 2016 the volume of its development business came to 81 billion euros.
-The bank has more than 6,000 employees in over 80 offices on 5 continents.
+In 2018 the volume of its development business came to 37 billion euros.
+The bank has more than 697 employees on 5 continents.

 Landbank of the Philippines